-As with any church, brand colours are important and they must feature in the design of the newsletter.
-The headers and footers also provide good page areas to make use of your brand colours.
-In the bulletin body, you might not do a lot of colour changes for ease of reading.
+As with any church, brand colors are important and they must feature in the design of the newsletter.
+The headers and footers also provide good page areas to make use of your brand colors.
+In the bulletin body, you might not do a lot of color changes for ease of reading.

-Without a doubt, your fonts need to be consistent in type and colour.
+Without a doubt, your fonts need to be consistent in type and color.
 This might look like a small detail, but there are fonts that are quite difficult to read.
-In addition, inconsistency in fonts on a bulletin make it difficult for people to remember your brand.
+In addition, inconsistency in fonts on a bulletin makes it difficult for people to remember your brand.

 Some churches prefer to have a logo on the footer section of the digital bulletin.
 Others prefer to have a picture of the church pastor together with contact information for the church like in the example below:

 The design of your footer has to be considered as an important place to brand either through visual identity, contact information, or both.

 4. Distribution Ideas for Church Bulletins

 Once you have your church bulletin online, you have to find a way to distribute them.
 The reason most churches distribute bulletins through physical handouts every church day is that they believe it is an easier way to reach all the people coming to their church.

 However, due to the wasteful nature of printed church bulletins, more and more churches are moving to the new age of technology.
 And distribution is a huge part of it.